 - Emma's Silver Arts Award - she uploaded a blog about her research into local facilities

-Here is a list of some well-known platforms that might be useful - if you're under 16, they should be used with the permission of your parent/carer and you must follow the terms of each site:
+Here is a list of some well-known platforms you can use (if you're under 16, they should be used with the permission of your parent/carer and you must follow the terms of each site):

 - Facebook groups - can create an online place to collectively store photos, video etc and for individuals to add reflections and get feedback from others.

-- Video-blogging - diary posts to capture personal plans , thoughts and relections and to chart progress.
+- Video-blogging - diary posts to capture personal plans, thoughts and reflections and to chart progress.

 - Uploading video footage of group discussions; artwork; presentations; activity; performances etc.